stfc/PSyclone/doc/psyclone_script.rst

 By default the modified algorithm code and the generated PSy code are output to the terminal.
 These can instead be output to files by using the ``-oalg <file>`` and ``-opsy <file>`` options, respectively.
-For example, the following will output the generated psy code to the file 'psy.f90' but the algorithm code will be output to the terminal:
+For example, the following will output the generated PSy code to the file 'psy.f90' but the algorithm code will be output to the terminal:
 ::